01 of 03

 If you have ever experienced the frustration of hammering something hundreds of times over, then you have longed for a compressed air power (pneumatic) nailer.

-No. That's why you may want to purchase a standalone electric nailer, and there are two types: canister compressed gas and lithium ion battery-powered.Continue to 2 of 3 below.
+Instead of buying a whole pneumatic system, you may want to purchase a standalone electric nailer, and there are two types: canister compressed gas and lithium-ion battery-powered.Continue to 2 of 3 below.

 02 of 03